 Before taking sanctuary, Rosa had two jobs to make both ends meet, both paid at the minimum wage.
 “It’s not easy to find a job, but I had to quit both of them because the immigration [services] knew where I worked.”

-She was careful not to put undocumented workers at risk by her presence and she had heard stories about ICE raids in plants or other workplaces.
+She did not want to put other workers at risk by her presence and she had heard stories about ICE raids in plants or other workplaces.
 “I’ve seen it before and I began to think about everybody they could catch just because they were looking for me.”

 One of the only American she interacted frequently with is a former supervisor.
 “He would humiliate me for not speaking English.
 But then he realized that only Hispanics could bear this job.”
 Trying to make something positive out of her situation, Rosa Ortez Cruz says it has been an occasion to meet more American people.

 Every two weeks, she cooks pupusas, a central American delicacy, after the Sunday worship.
 Between the grill and the corn-flour dough, she speaks with the church volunteers, sweat beading on her forehead.

-Grateful for the support she is receiving from the church community she hesitates before calling it a “confinement.”
-She verbalizes her feelings: “At the beginning, it was even harder, but I guess either I’m stronger, either you can adapt to anything.
-The hardest is when my children visit me and ask when I’ll be back.
+Grateful for the support she is receiving from the church community she hesitates before calling it a “confinement,” but she then utters the word.
+“At the beginning, it was even harder, but I guess either I’m stronger, either you can adapt to anything.
+The hardest is when my children visit me and ask when I’ll be back.”